Mo-Farhan/Petrol_Station_Management/README.md

 # Petrol Station Management Application
 The base files in this repository are of a C# windows console application for a petrol station that struggles with long delays at the station, unhappy customers and looks to solve the issue by building an application that ensures the petrol station is working at full capacity with maximum efficiency.
-For more details on the app please [click here](https://github.com/Mo-Farhan/Petrol_Station_Management/blob/main/MOD003212%20Report_SID%201839616.docx).
+For the documentation report on the app please [click here](https://github.com/Mo-Farhan/Petrol_Station_Management/blob/main/MOD003212%20Report_SID%201839616.docx).

 ## Requirements
 1. Visual Studio Code or similar applications